Office of Tax Appeals

 Starting the Appeal Process

-Taxpayers may file an appeal once the Franchise Tax Board (FTB) or the California Department of Tax and Fee Administration (CDTFA), issues a Notice of Action or Notice of Determination with an “appeal-by” date.
-You must file a written appeal with the OTA by that time by mailing or faxing in the following:
+Taxpayers may appeal an assessment or refund claim denial originating from the Franchise Tax Board (FTB) or the California Department of Tax and Fee Administration (CDTFA).
+You must file a written appeal with the OTA by mailing or faxing in the following:

-- A written request for a hearing with specific grounds or reasons supporting your position that you do not owe the tax or fee.
+- Your completed OTA Request for Appeal Form or a written request for an appeal with specific grounds or reasons supporting your position that you do not owe the tax or fee.